 JUUL does not make any e-cigarettes that have any trace of the substance being used in the cannabinoid that is allegedly at fault in some reports.
 However, they are at fault when it comes to making their products appealing to younger audiences.
 Additionally, it is known that one of their pods contains the same amount of nicotine as one pack of cigarettes.
 Some teens are smoking up to three and four pods a day.

 Not only does this cause them to become horrendously addicted to nicotine, but it in result is capable of directing their use towards traditional cigarettes.
 Consequently, they can also come to try additional things with their e-cigarettes.
 Exemplifying how some kids are coming in contact with the oil potentially at fault.

 The Liability and Legality

 These problems that are occurring are only becoming more and more prevalent in our society.
-The numbers begin to rise paving way to a potential major lawsuit similar to those that we have seen in the past.
+The numbers begin to rise to pave the way to a potential major lawsuit similar to those that we have seen in the past.
 Lawsuits against companies like Johnson and Johnson for their talcum products, as well as 3M and their defective hearing protection.

 Need an Attorney for Your Case of Dangerous Devices or Defective Products?

-The Reyes Browne Reilley law firm has represented thousands of clients for more than 25 years.
+The Reyes Browne Reilley law firm has represented thousands of clients for more than 30 years.
 We handle many cases with 3M’s defective products as well as many other companies.
 We’re here to keep them held liable for their negligent or dangerous behavior that caused your pain and suffering.
-We’re the top rated lawyers in the DFW area with some of the best policies.
+Our Dallas defective product attorneys are experts in their field.
 We won’t charge you a dime for your consultation.
 Also, We won’t charge you for any legal fees if we don’t win.
 Call us today to set up your complimentary consultation.
-Our dedicated staff are waiting for your call at (214) 526-7900.
+Our dedicated staff is waiting for your call at (214) 526-7900.